Skip to main content

 }

-You can use the isAvailable boolean to check if the instance can handle more connections before running your puppeteer.connect call.
-This is useful for pre-session checks to keep your workers healthy and prevent rejections or queuing.
-You're also free to write any custom check with the other provided fields in the JSON response.
+Use the isAvailable boolean to check if the instance can handle more connections before running your puppeteer.connect call.
+This is useful for pre-session checks to keep workers healthy and prevent rejections or queuing.

 Metrics